 - That the azoospermia is obstructive

-- That azoospermia is secretive
+- That azoospermia is secretory

 A testicle biopsy is a surgical procedure in which small cuts are made and small fragments are removed from the testicle to look for sperm under a microscope.

-The sperm obtained are then used to fertilise the eggs by means of intracytoplasmic sperm injection (ICSI) and to obtain embryos.
+The sperm obtained are then used to fertilise the eggs by means of intracytoplasmic sperm injection (ICSI) to obtain embryos.

 Aspiration of spermatozoa directly from the epididymis is an alternative to testicular biopsy.

 The epididymis is the tube located behind the testicles where the spermatozoa are stored and complete their maturation.
 As such it is possible to obtain better sperm quality with this technique.